Skip to main content

 I am not afraid of death because death is invisible."
 If I can't see where it is going or witness what it is doing, is it doing anything at all?

 For my first post, I would like to start with the dream that inspired me to start writing in the first place.
 This dream took place on July 1st, 2020; I hope you find it interesting.
 I suddenly became aware of my surroundings during a dream.
-It was as if I had woke up from an episode of sleepwalking and found myself seated in the back of something like a white fleet finch plane.
+It was as if I had woken up from an episode of sleepwalking and found myself seated in the back of something like a white fleet finch plane.

 Military jets and alien machines were all around us, fighting to control the skies; despite their best efforts, humanity was losing.
 The battle was fierce, and hope for survival faded with every passing second.

 Flying was so dangerous that I bailed from the plane and parachuted toward the ground in search of somewhere away from all the action.
 It wasn’t a parachute I was using but a glider of some kind.
 I can’t remember what it looked like, but it wasn’t a standard parachute.
 After landing and ditching the glider, I found myself walking through an airfield, right down the middle of its runway.
 As I walked through the empty lot, I began to think to myself, "I am not afraid of death because death is invisible."

 If I can't see where it is going or witness what it is doing, is it doing anything at all?
 But as I began to pass by empty buildings on either side of the lot, I thought to myself, "However, I am afraid of empty buildings because they confirm the reality of death's existence."

+But why?
 On May 25, 2020, a man named George Floyd was killed.
-I refused to consider ethnicity may have had a role to play in his death even though I refused to look at any information about the case that was being made public.
+I refused to consider that ethnicity may have had a role to play in his death, even though I refused to look at any information about the case that was being made public.
 I had then concluded that whatever happened, ethnicity was not a variable.

 How could it be if my skin is brown and my experience is different?
 Without looking at the facts, this could very well have been true, right?
-If it was true, how could I be sure?
+If it were true, how could I be sure?
 I suppose this was a dilemma, a Schrodinger's cat kind of observation of the social dynamics between ethnic groups in America.
 In response to this experience, I set aside time to watch the case as it continued to unfold instead of hiding from it.
+The lesson here: I learned how easy it is to be opinionated about things I don’t know from this dream.

-My first post and I hope you find it interesting.
+My first post, and I hope you find it interesting.
 Please feel free to resume your apocalypse.

 Here are a few other dreams circulated around the topic of race.